-Kate Middleton was born on January 9, 1982 in Reading, England.
+Kate Middleton was born on January 9, 1982, in Reading, England.
 On April 29, 2011, she married Prince William at Westminster Abbey in London.
 Shortly before their wedding, Queen Elizabeth conferred Kate with the title of Catherine, Her Royal Highness the Duchess of Cambridge.
 After the palace officially announced her pregnancy in December 2012, Middleton gave birth to a baby boy on July 22, 2013, amid an international media frenzy.

 Kate Middleton was born Catherine Elizabeth Middleton on January 9, 1982, in Reading, Berkshire, England, to pilot Michael and flight attendant Carole Middleton.
 Middleton has a younger sister, Philippa ("Pippa") and a younger brother, James.

 Kate came from a decidedly working-class stock of coal miners and builders.
 Her maternal grandmother, Dorothy Goldsmith, became the first member of the family to attempt to improve the family's social and economic status.
 Dorothy pushed her children to aim high and, as a result, Kate's mother became an airline hostess—at the time, a considerably glamorous job.
 It was on this job that Carole met dispatcher Michael Middleton.
 The couple married soon after.

 By the time Kate was born, her mother was already looking for new ways to climb the social ladder.
 In 1987, Kate's mother founded her own mail-order party goods company, with ambitions of sending her children to private schools.
 The business was a surprise success, eventually making the Middleton family multi-millionaires.